garden-io/garden/docs/reference/glossary.md

 ### Garden CLI
 An open-source standalone binary that's responsible for parsing **Garden config** and executing the **actions** defined there.

-### Dashboard
+### Garden Cloud
-A [free web app](https://app.garden.io) that's a part of Garden's community tier that adds functionality to the Garden CLI such as storing command results, displaying logs, and more.
+The backend for the Garden CLI that's used for storing [team-wide caches](../features/team-caching.md), enabling the [Remote Container Builder](../features/remote-container-builder.md), displaying build logs and more.

 ### Garden config
 A YAML config file with the ending `garden.yml` that includes some Garden configuration.